 Further, Raffles notes that the Singapore Sling is a gin cocktail and its primary ingredient is pineapple (something lacking in the modern recipe above).
 It also includes grenadine, lime juice, Benedictine, and—for the "pretty pink hue"—cherry brandy and Cointreau.
-Note how they don't mention grenadine's contribution to the color, but that's a technicality (which these sling recipes are filled with).
+Note how they don't mention grenadine's contribution to the color, but that's a technicality (which sling recipes are filled with).

-That really doesn't help us with the "original" recipe, so we turn instead to cocktail historians.
+That doesn't help you with the "original" recipe, so turn instead to cocktail historians.
 In the book, "Imbibe!," David Wondrich tells a completely different story.
 He points out that the Singapore sling may actually have been around since 1897 or so.
 It was a popular hangover cure and general cure-all for anything that might ail you.
 This clearly contradicts Raffles' historical claims.

 The cocktail sleuth and author dug up a reference to the recipe written down from the Singapore Cricket Club.
 This version pours 1 ounce each cherry brandy, gin, Benedictine, and lime juice.
 Wondrich recommends stirring it with ice, then finishing it off with 1 to 2 ounces of sparkling water and Angostura bitters.
 The gin?
 Go with a traditional London dry or Old Tom.
 The suggested garnish is a lime twist.

 Did you notice the lack of pineapple juice?
 This was the "key" ingredient in Raffles' recipe, so that may have been how Ngiam "improved" on a popular drink found throughout Singapore at the time.